 Aaron is an accomplished trial lawyer focusing on complex commercial litigation.
-He is widely recognized as one of the top litigators in the country, including in the most recent editions of Chambers USA: America’s Leading Lawyers for Business (“extremely methodical”, “particularly deep expertise in IP”, “very understanding and sensitive to the needs of in-house counsel”); Legal 500 (recognized as one of the 45 Leading Trial Lawyers in the U.S.; a leading Trade Secrets attorney); Euromoney, Benchmark Litigation: The Definitive Guide to America’s Leading Firms and Attorneys; and New York Super Lawyers.
+He is widely recognized as one of the top litigators in the country, including in the most recent editions of Chambers USA: America’s Leading Lawyers for Business ("excellent tactician," "very effective and well prepared," "extremely methodical," "very understanding and sensitive to the needs of in-house counsel"); Legal 500 (recognized as one of the 45 Leading Trial Lawyers in the U.S.; a leading Trade Secrets attorney); Euromoney, Benchmark Litigation: The Definitive Guide to America’s Leading Firms and Attorneys; and New York Super Lawyers 2008-2013.
 Aaron was profiled as one of the nation’s most accomplished litigators under the age of 45 by The American Lawyer magazine (see related “Fab Fifty” article).
 He was also one of the firm’s attorneys featured in The American Lawyer cover story chronicling the firm’s “Fast Rise to the Top.”

 Aaron's practice focuses on disputes relating to securities, corporate governance, lender liability, mass torts and trade secrets.
 Currently he represents clients in a variety of lawsuits relating to the credit market crisis, including disputes regarding mortgage-backed securities, CDOs, credit default swaps, acquisition financings, and failed broker dealers.
 He has represented corporations, private equity and other investment firms, and individuals in state and federal courts throughout the country, before arbitration panels, and in proceedings involving the Securities and Exchange Commission, the U.S. Department of Justice and various states’ attorneys general.